 Most everyone in Florida loves the holidays.
 People are often in better moods, there are parties to attend and gifts to give and receive.
 However, the joy of the season can quickly become despair when the holidays are over and the credit card bills come in the mail.

-Many people are caught up in the joy of giving only to have buyer’s remorse in January when they realize they are unable to pay off the bills right away.
+Many people are caught up in the joy of giving only to have buyer’s remorse in January.
+They realize they are unable to pay off the bills right away.
 Interest charges, late fees and fees for going over the credit limit only add to the balance.
-If the balance is carried from month to month, these charges and fees will only make it more \\difficult to pay off the bill.
+If the balance is carried from month to month, these charges and fees will only make it more difficult to pay off the bill.
 While those holiday balances are left unpaid, there is less credit available if there is an emergency.